intuit/isl/docs/quickstart.md

         // 2.
 Compile the script (do this once, reuse many times!)
         TransformCompiler compiler = new TransformCompiler();
-        ITransformer transformer = compiler.compileIsl("product-transform", islScript);
+        // Make sure you cache this transformer if you plan to reuse it ITransformer transformer = compiler.compileIsl("product-transform", islScript);

         // 3.
 Prepare your input data